siddhld/Exception-Handling/README.md

 # Exception-Handling

-### Exceptions interrupt the normal flow of your program and can occur due to various reasons like server issues, invalid user input, or data not found.
+### Exceptions interrupt the normal flow of the program and can occur due to various reasons like server issues, invalid user input, or data not found.

 ## Why Exception Handling Matters:

-Prevent application crashes: Exceptions, if unhandled, can crash your application.
+Prevent application crashes: Exceptions, if unhandled, can crash the application.
 Proper handling ensures smooth operation even when errors occur.
-Provide informative messages: Instead of showing technical error messages to users, you can return custom error messages explaining the issue in a user-friendly way.
+Provide informative messages: Instead of showing technical error messages to users, we can return custom error messages explaining the issue in a user-friendly way.

 ## Spring Boot's Approach: